 Increase in the congestion tax for central Stockholm

 The congestion tax was raised on 1 January 2016.
 The new charges for entering and leaving the congestion tax zone in Stockholm is SEK 11, 15, 25 and 35, depending on the time of day.

 A special congestion tax was introduced for driving on Essingeleden from 1 January 2016.
 The amount charged is SEK 11, 15, 22 or 30, depending on the time of day.

 The maximum congestion tax payable per day was raised to SEK 105 per day and vehicle.

-Cars, lorries and buses that weigh less than 14 tonnes have to pay the congestion tax.
+Cars, lorries and buses have to pay the congestion tax.
 However, emergency vehicles, EC mobile cranes and buses with a total weight of at least 14 tonnes, motorbikes and mopeds do not pay the tax.

 The congestion tax is charged for vehicles that pass a control point on Monday to Friday between 06.00 and 18.29.
 The tax is not charged on Saturdays and Sundays, public holidays, days before a public holiday or in the month of July.

 In order that the tax has a real impact on reducing traffic, the amounts charged are different at different times – the cost is highest during the periods and in the places where the traffic is heaviest.

 The maximum amount per vehicle per day is SEK 60 in Gothenburg and SEK 105 in Stockholm.